 Grace Hoo

-Grace Hoo is interested in the study of alternative strategies to reduce tremor, e.g., in individuals with essential tremor or Parkinson’s disease.
-She is exploring how sensory stimulation can be exploited to modulate tremor amplitude.
-She also has an interest in the durable medical equipment ordering workflow and investigating ways to streamline the process, in particular for ordering complex wheelchairs.
+She is also interested in the study of alternative strategies to reduce tremor (e.g., in individuals with Parkinson’s disease or essential tremor) such as how sensory stimulation can be exploited to modulate tremor amplitude.
+She also has an interest in rehabilitation robotics, the durable medical equipment ordering workflow, and investigating ways to streamline the process, in particular for ordering complex wheelchairs.

 Location